lyrious-r/Megatron-LM/README.md

 ### Grid search
 In this step, we grid search for the best parallelism for both baseline (Megatron-LM) and DynaPipe.
 For baselines, we also grid search for the optimal micro-batch size and recomputation (gradient checkpointing) strategy.
 Due to the large number of experiments, this step can take ~50 hours to complete on a single p4d node.
 Therefore we also provide the results of the grid search (best configurations) in the `experiment_configs/best_configs` directory and the controlled config (i.e., where we use the same parallelism of DynaPipe to run the baseline) in the `experiment_configs/control_configs` directory.

-To run the grid search from scratch, run:
+(Skippable for artifact evaluation) To run the grid search from scratch, run:
 ```bash
 # make a copy of the best_configs directory
 mv ./experiment_configs/best_configs ./experiment_configs/best_configs_backup